 Data Flows can be much more than simple data transformation expressions for data analysis.
-For example, consider a Dataset which contains a street address for each record.
+For example, consider a Dataset that contains a street address for each record.
 You could apply a flow to these records which:

 Another common usage is two-pass evaluation.
 You may have a numeric field and want to calculate its percentage of the total of all records in the Dataset.
-This requires retrieving the grand total by first processing all records, then passing through your records again to calculate the per record percent of total.
+This requires retrieving the grand total by first processing all records, then passing through your records again to calculate the per record percent of the total.
 You can do this using a Data Flow.

 The Data Flows in Table 1 are provided as stock functionality.

-|Calculated Field||Create a new Field|
+|Calculated Field||Create a new Field.|

 |Percent of Total||Calculates the percent of the overall total of a selected field.|